kingston-hackSpace/ESP32/README.md

 - [Adafruit ESP32 Feather V2 Tutorial](https://learn.adafruit.com/adafruit-esp32-feather-v2/arduino-ide-setup)

+- TIP: If you are not able to upload the Blink Example, try the following: **Lower upload speed (Tools → Upload Speed → 115200)**

 If you need to access an enterprise wifi network, please follow this educational pathway...

 - [Connecting to an enterprise wifi network](https://github.com/kingston-hackSpace/ESP32/blob/main/enterprise_wifi.md)